nanoporetech/dorado-docs/docs/basecaller/duplex.md

 Advanced arguments:
   -t, --threads
   -b, --batchsize             The number of chunks in a batch.
 If 0 an optimal batchsize will be selected.
-  -c, --chunksize             The number of samples in a chunk.
-  --overlap                   The number of samples overlapping neighbouring chunks.
 ```